skalski/docdog/Readme.md

 ## Features

-* make RAML 1.0 files including scheme from plain JAVA
+* make RAML 1.0 files including the scheme from plain JAVA
-* make RAML 1.0 files including scheme without using tags from Spring Boot
+* make RAML 1.0 files including the scheme without using tags from Spring Boot
 * understand deeper structures of java including Interfaces and implementations
 * generated files can used in API Console without hassle
 * can pipe to CLI for other cmd tools